grafana/pyroscope/docs/sources/configure-client/grafana-agent/_index.md

 Agent supports for eBPF and Golang in pull mode.
 For information about Agent, refer to [Grafana Agent Flow](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/).

-Instructions for using Grafana Agent is available in documentation for Pyroscope v1.8 and earlier.
+Instructions for using Grafana Agent are available in documentation for Pyroscope v1.8 and earlier.

 ## eBPF profiling